 Cannabis extracts have been around for a long time, but the processes used to make these extracts has been in constant development.
 Nowadays, any size grower can turn their flower harvest into a concentrated form.

-Cannabis extracts can take many forms, but the most popular ones today are what we call Bubble Hash, Dry Sift, Rosin, Distillate, and Butane Hash Oil (BHO).
+Cannabis concentrates can take many forms, but the most popular ones today are Bubble Hash, Dry Sift, Rosin, Distillate, and Butane Hash Oil (BHO).
 Make the most out of your harvest and see which extraction processes interest you!

 Bubble Hash Extraction

-Once your hash is broken down, you will want to leave it in a cool dark area to finish drying before jarring it up to allow for it to cure.
-If you have mastered this hash making process your end product should be free from contaminants and should melt when vaporized instead of burning.
+Once your hash is broken down, you will want to leave it in a cool dark area to finish drying.
+Then, store in jars to allow it to cure.
+If you have mastered this hash making process, your end product should be free from contaminants.
+Watch for it to melt when vaporized instead of burning.